 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Mathworks reported total carbon emissions of approximately 30,000,000 kg CO2e across all scopes.
-This includes about 1,017,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources.
-Scope 2 emissions, representing indirect emissions from the generation of purchased electricity, steam, heating, and cooling, amounted to approximately 7,769,000 kg CO2e.
-The majority of their emissions, approximately 21,214,000 kg CO2e, stemmed from Scope 3, which includes categories such as purchased goods and services (about 12,905,000 kg CO2e), capital goods (about 10,005,000 kg CO2e), and business travel (approximately 2,256,000 kg CO2e).
-Despite the significant emissions reported, Mathworks has not disclosed specific reduction targets or initiatives aimed at decreasing their carbon footprint.
-The absence of documented reduction strategies suggests a need for further commitment to climate action within the industry context.
-As a leading technology company, Mathworks's climate commitments will be crucial in addressing the broader challenges of climate change and achieving sustainability goals.
+This includes 1,017,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources.
+Scope 2 emissions, related to indirect emissions from the generation of purchased electricity, steam, heating, and cooling, amounted to about 7,769,000 kg CO2e.
+The most significant contributor to their carbon footprint was Scope 3 emissions, totalling approximately 20,214,000 kg CO2e, which includes categories such as purchased goods and services (12,905,000 kg CO2e), capital goods (10,005,000 kg CO2e), and employee commuting (4,808,000 kg CO2e).
+Despite the substantial emissions figures, Mathworks has not publicly disclosed specific reduction targets or initiatives aimed at decreasing their carbon footprint.
+The absence of defined reduction strategies suggests a need for further commitment to climate action within the industry context.
+As a company headquartered in the US, Mathworks is positioned to align with global climate goals, yet their current lack of formalised targets may limit their impact on climate change mitigation efforts.

 Access structured emissions data, company-specific emission factors, and source documents